 Bobby makes the following trips to the store:

-He spends dollars on chocolates at dollars apiece.
+He spends on chocolates at apiece.
 He then exchanges of the wrappers for additional piece.
 Next, he uses his third leftover chocolate wrapper from his initial purchase with the wrapper from his trade-in to do a second trade-in for more piece.
 At this point he has wrapper left, which is not enough to perform another trade-in.
 He eats chocolates.